Leaving School Grounds

 The Study Hall is to be used for study during class times.
 Students using the Study Hall must respect the rights of others using the room and all should work together to maintain a quiet study environment.

 VCE students who do not have a class during the last periods of the day will be permitted to leave the school to return home to study.
-Any student leaving the school during the school day must sign out in the book provided outside the VCE Co-ordinator’s Office.
-All students must attend their morning form assembly.
+Any student leaving the school during the school day must sign out in the VCE Co-ordinator’s Office.
+All students must attend their morning home group assembly.

 All VCE students will be required to wear full school uniform at all times.
 A blue VCE monogrammed polo shirt, windcheater or jumper is available as an alternative to the regular uniform.
 A plain blue windcheater or jumper is not acceptable.